hu-guanwei/hu-guanwei.github.io/_posts/2024-02-18-A-Derivation-of-Factorized-Machine.markdown

 So here we have two kinds of summation: $\sum_{k=1}^K$ is summation over embedding axes and $\sum_{i=1}^F$ is summation over fields.

+Notice that, in popular implementations, the different fileds are often embedded in the sampe embedding space (parameter sharing or wegiht sharing).
 ```python
 import torch
 import torch.nn as nn